Group Residency Programme Orkney

 FAQ

-Welcome to the FAQ section for the Individual Residencies in Italy offered by The Museum of Loss and Renewal.
+Welcome to the FAQ section for the Residency Programme in Orkney offered by The Museum of Loss and Renewal.

-Here, you will find answers to common questions about the residency program, its offerings, application process, eligibility criteria, and more.
+Here, you will find answers to common questions about the residency programme, their offerings, application process, eligibility criteria, and more.
 This information is designed to assist prospective applicants in understanding the opportunities and requirements of the residency, ensuring a smooth application experience.

 -